provable-things/ptokens-erc777-smart-contract/README.md

   A tool to aid with deployments of & interactions with the upgradeable pToken ERC777 logic contract.

   NOTE: Functions that make transactions require a private key.
 Please provide a GPG encrpyted file called 'private-key.gpg' containing your key in the root of the repository.
+Create one via:
+   'echo <your-private-key> | gpg -c --output private-key.gpg'

   NOTE: The tool requires a '.env' file to exist in the root of the repository with the following info:
     ENDPOINT=<rpc-endpoint-for-blochain-to-interact-with>